nclarius/shell-scripts/kwin-debug/README.md

 Retrieve the script’s output from the journal:

-`journalctl -g 'kwindebug' -f`
+In the terminal:`journalctl -g 'kwindebug' -f`

-or with KSystemLog, filtered by message content "kwindebug".
+Or with KSystemLog, filtered by message content "kwindebug".

 This will continuously print window properties as windows are added or activated.